ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ~~~

 If the Virtual Target Connection ID is larger than the Target Connection ID,
-the client MUST extend the length of the packet by the difference between the two lengths,
+the client MUST extend the length of the packet by the difference between the
-to include the entire Virtual Target
+two lengths, to include the entire Virtual Target Connection ID.

-Connection ID.
+Clients supporting forwarding mode MUST be able to handle Virtual Target
+Connection IDs of different lengths than the corresponding Target Connection
+IDs.

 ## Receiving With Forwarded Mode